 Simply being: 100% free, length and background music could be chosen, beginners to professionals, step-by-step guidance, sessions from 5 to 30 minutes.

-Smiling mind: Programs divided by age group, 100% non-for-profit, free app, teachers use it in schools worldwide.
+Smiling mind: Programs divided by age group, 100% not-for-profit, free app, teachers use it in schools worldwide.

-Stop, Breathe & Think: More structure and motivation, good for kids and adults getting their way back to daily habit.
+Stop, Breathe & Think: More structure and motivation, good for kids and adults getting their way back to daily habits.

-The Mindfulness App: With or without narrator, tracks range from 3 to 30 minutes, can be personalized to your individual needs.
+The Mindfulness App: With or without a narrator, tracks range from 3 to 30 minutes, and can be personalized to your individual needs.

 Recommended for Reading:

-As a young intern working in a major newspaper in France she observed an interesting phenomenon.
-Her job was to run between the second floor, with the American writers and editors and the basement, with the blue-collar French press laborers.
+As a young intern working in a major newspaper in France, she observed an interesting phenomenon.
+Her job was to run between the second floor, with the American writers and editors and the basement, with the blue-collar French press labourers.
 There was a striking difference in atmosphere.
-On the second floor you could feel the tension.
+On the second floor, you could feel the tension.
 It was quiet.
 Workers kept to themselves.
 They hunched over their keyboard and ate pizza at their desks.
-In the basement the mood was friendly and even festive with laughter and jokes.
+In the basement, the mood was friendly and even festive with laughter and jokes.
 The workers enjoyed wine, cheese and bread together.